Data Lake essentials, part 2 – file formats, compression, and security

 In the case of object storage (s3, blob, etc.), engines like Spark and Presto don’t perform well with smaller files because of many internal API calls.

 ORC is a prominent columnar file format designed for Hadoop workloads.
 The ability to read, decompress, and process only the values that are required for the current query is made possible by columnar file formatting.
 While there are multiple columnar formats available, many large Hadoop users have adopted ORC.
 For instance, Facebook uses ORC to save tens of petabytes in their data warehouse.
 They have also demonstrated that ORC is significantly faster than RC File or Parquet.
-Yahoo also uses ORC to store their production data and has likewise released some of their benchmark results.
+Yahoo also uses ORC to store its production data and has likewise released some of its benchmark results.